vexip-ui/vexip-ui/docs/en-US/component/textarea.md

 :::

-:::demo textarea/loading
+:::demo textarea/sync

-### Loading
+### Sync Input

-The loading state of the textarea can be controlled through the `loading` prop.

-If you want to be read-only when loading, you need to add the `loading-lock` prop.
+By default two-way binding is based on the `change` event, adding the `sync` prop will make it based on the `input` event.

 :::